REC in 1985

 Girls’ Life Then:

 Girls in RECT those days lived a different life compared to their life now.
 Luxury, security, food, hostel and boys – all were top class.
-Though they has nothing to do other than studying, they enjoyed whatever they did.
+Though they had nothing to do other than studying, they enjoyed whatever they did.
 When REC was an all-boys college, anyone could identify a RECTian just by looking at him.
 Unshaven beard, torn jeans, long hair etc. defined them.
 In fact, their original identity would be revealed only during placements when they would be asked to shave and wear formal attire.
 Once the admission of girls began, the guys metamorphosed into neatly groomed attractive prospects.
 The patronage for the temple near Opal increased.
 Girls had more freedom as the roll call was at 9:30 PM during the weekdays and 10:30 PM on the weekends.
 Occasionally the girls in the Architecture department were allowed to stay till 2 AM for NASA work.

 Although some girls headed home for Festember, others would stay and help in organising and enjoy the PR-Nites.
 Active participation in dance competitions was also recorded.
-College was not strict with dress code but most of the ladies preferred wearing the good old chudidhars and half-sarees (which is unfortunately is rarely seen now).
-The campus safe and had an effective security force in place.
+College was not strict with dress code but most of the ladies preferred wearing the good old chudidhars and half-sarees (which is rarely seen now).
+The campus was safe and had an effective security force in place.
 There were absolutely no instances of outsiders harassing the girls.
 All the girls shared a single hostel irrespective of the year.
 Initially their hostel was an extension of the staff quarters near the temple.
 Subsequently, girls were admitted for post-graduate programmes too and the requirement of a hostel precipitated.
 Thus the famous Opal was built.
 Telephones were introduced in the late 90s for the girls in Opal A which is still in the same place, only unused now.
-Till then, inland letter and telegrams communication part.
+Till then, inland letter and telegrams were the norm.